arshdeep4909/capture/notes.md

    location={location} key={location.pathname}
    location.pathname provieds a unique key which tell framer motion that key has changed so we are rendering a new(different) page

+# Framer Motion and Styled exception

+const Work = styled(motion.div)`opacity: 1; width: 50vw;`

+here, we said styled(motion.div) because we pass Work in our file rather than motion.div because we want to give it the style that we define here, at the same time we want to enclose it with motion.div because we want the animation to be there.

+# Stagger Children

+transition: {
+staggerChildren: 0.25,
+duration: 0.5,
+when: "beforeChildren",
+},
+this property means if staggerChildren is 0.01, the first child will be delayed by 0 seconds, the second by 0.01, the third by 0.02 and so on. i.e first child animates
+----wait for 0.25-----
+second child animates
+-----wait for 0.25s----
+third child animtes